sammymustafa/small-molecule-modeling/README.md

 # Modeling Small Molecules (6.8701)

-Here, I demonstrate the application of various neural network architectures for the analysis and modeling of small molecules, showcasing the integration of machine learning techniques in bioinformatics.
+This project explores how different neural network architectures can be used to analyze and model small molecules, showing how machine learning methods can be applied in bioinformatics.

-## Key Highlights:
+## Key Highlights

-### 1. Exploration of Neural Network Architectures:
+### 1. Exploring Neural Network Architectures
-* One- and Multi-Layer MLP Networks: Initially, I focused on understanding and analyzing the behavior of single-layer and multi-layer Multi-Layer Perceptrons (MLPs).
-This foundational work set the stage for more complex applications in molecular modeling.
+* **Single- and Multi-Layer MLPs:** I began by working with single-layer and multi-layer perceptrons (MLPs) to build a baseline understanding of their behavior in molecular modeling.

-### 2. Modeling Different Molecular Representations:
+### 2. Working with Different Molecular Representations
-* Morgan Fingerprints with MLP: I applied MLPs to model Morgan fingerprints, a method for encoding molecular structures.
-This approach allowed for a nuanced understanding of molecular features and properties.
+* Morgan Fingerprints + MLPs: Used MLPs to model Morgan fingerprints, a way of encoding molecular structures, to capture structural features and chemical properties.
-* SMILES Strings with RNN: Utilizing Recurrent Neural Networks (RNNs), I worked with SMILES (Simplified Molecular Input Line Entry System) strings, a textual representation of chemical structures.
-This was a step towards integrating chemistry with natural language processing techniques.
+* SMILES Strings + RNNs: Applied recurrent neural networks (RNNs) to SMILES strings, treating chemical structures as text sequences to link chemistry with natural language approaches.
-* Molecular Graphs with GNN: In a more advanced application, I employed Graph Neural Networks (GNNs) to model molecular graphs.
-This approach effectively captured the complex interactions within a molecule, demonstrating the power of GNNs in representing non-Euclidean data.
+* Molecular Graphs + GNNs: Built models with graph neural networks (GNNs) to represent molecular graphs, allowing the capture of complex relationships between atoms and bonds.

-### 3. Comparative Analysis of Model Performance:
+### 3. Comparing Model Performance
-* A critical aspect of this project was comparing the accuracy of these models in predicting molecular properties.
-This comparison not only highlighted the strengths and limitations of each neural network type but also provided insights into their suitability for various molecular datasets.
+* I compared the models’ ability to predict molecular properties, noting the strengths and limitations of each approach and when one architecture may be more effective than another.

 ## Conclusion
-This work illustrates the effective application of advanced neural network models to the field of molecular modeling.
-It underscores the importance of adapting and applying specialized machine learning techniques to handle the complexities inherent in chemical and biological data sets.
+This work shows how neural networks can be adapted for molecular modeling.
+Each method offers different advantages and, together, they highlight the value of tailoring machine learning techniques to the challenges of chemical and biological data.